Jeffrey Manchester

-Jeffrey Allen Manchester (born December 31, 1971) is an American criminal known for his modus operandi activity of breaking and entering into target locations by drilling through their roofs.
-Before being apprehended for a second time in 2005 in Charlotte, North Carolina, Manchester used the alias John Zorn from June 2004 to January 2005.
+Jeffrey Allen Manchester (born November 12, 1971) is an American criminal known for his modus operandi activity of breaking and entering into McDonald's locations by drilling through their roofs, earning him the alias The Roofman.
+Before being apprehended for a second time in 2005 in Charlotte, North Carolina, Manchester used the alias John Zorn from July 2004 to February 2005.

 Early life

 Jeffrey Allen Manchester attended high school in Rancho Cordova, California, before enlisting in the U.S. Army.
 He served in the 82nd Airborne Division, where he learned rappelling, weapons handling, and other skills he would use during his robberies.
-He married at age 20, but divorced in 1999 while serving at Concord Naval Weapons Station.
+He married in 1991 at age 20, but divorced in 1999, while serving at Concord Naval Weapons Station.
 Prior to his robbery spree, Manchester was employed at McDonald's.

 Crime spree

 Manchester began robbing chiefly McDonald's locations across the United States in November 1998.
-His modus operandi consisted of meticulous planning and observation before drilling, hacking, or sawing through the roof of the target building during the night or early morning hours, and waiting, often in a restroom, for the morning shift workers to arrive.
-Once Manchester believed normal activities had begun, he would storm out of the bathroom carrying a firearm and hold up employees before ushering them into the walk-in refrigerator, locking them inside while he robbed the cash registers.
+His modus operandi consisted of meticulous planning and observation before drilling, hacking, or sawing through the roof of the target building during the night or early morning hours, and waiting, often in a restroom, for the morning when he would emerge with a firearm and hold up employees before ushering them into the walk-in refrigerator, locking them inside while he robbed the cash registers.

-Throughout his robberies, Manchester would maintain a very gentle and cordial demeanor, rarely resorting to violence throughout his estimated 40–60 robberies across the country, with some victims stating he had suggested donning a coat before entering the freezer.
+Throughout his robberies, Manchester maintained a very gentle and cordial demeanor, rarely resorting to violence throughout his estimated 40–60 robberies across the country, with some victims stating he had suggested donning a coat before entering the freezer.
+His crimes and actions earned him the alias "The Roofman".

-Initial capture and incarceration

-After two years, Manchester was apprehended by North Carolina police officials on May 20, 2000, after robbing two McDonald's on the same day, wielding a .22 caliber rifle.
-After a silent alarm was triggered by an employee at the second location, police began searching for the robber.
-Manchester, who had earlier parked his car in a church parking lot, was spotted coming out of nearby woods to get to his vehicle by a police officer and was later apprehended after fleeing back into the woods.

-During interrogation, Manchester confessed to the robberies and attempted to convince officers he was inspired by another robber he had heard about, though they suspected that Manchester had committed all the crimes committed by the Roofman.
-Eventually, he was convicted of the two robberies committed on May 20, 2000, and was sentenced to 45 years in prison.
-Manchester was transferred from several North Carolina prisons before being sent to Brown Creek Correctional Institution in Polkton.